mabel-dev/opteryx/docs/Deployment/00 Deployment Guide.md

 _The Long Answer:_
 You will need to tune based on your requirements and data volumes.

-Opteryx currently has no direct optimizations which take advantage of multiple CPUs - although some libraries which form part of the engine do, such as pyarrow.
+Opteryx currently has no direct optimizations which take advantage of multiple CPUs - although some libraries which form part of the engine do, such as PyArrow.
 You may see performance improvements with multiple CPUs.

 Most processes operate on a single page of data only, the recommended page size is 64Mb.
 However as some processes may need to hold multiple pages at a time (for example `JOIN`s) or hold an entire data set at a time (for example `GROUP BY`) much more memory than 64Mb is required for stable usage.
 Working with non-trival datasets (as a soft-guide, querying over 10 million rows, or 100 columns at a time) will require larger memory allocations.

-Planned functionality such as threading reading of blobs will have memory limitations and may not run on low memory configurations.

 **Python Environment**